MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-ssas-multidimensional.md

 * Calculated members on attribute hierarchies and not sibling of *All*
 * Calculated members on user hierarchies

-Multidimensional model expose *calculated members on attribute hierarchies* as values of a column.
+Multidimensional models expose *calculated members on attribute hierarchies* as values of a column.
 There are a few additional options and constraints while exposing this type of calculated member:

 * Dimension attribute can have an optional *UnknownMember*
 * An attribute containing calculated members cannot be the key attribute of the dimension, unless it is the only attribute of the dimension